Employment Authorization Card

 What is Considered Unlawful Employment?

-If USCIS learns that a person worked without authorization, that person could be barred from being able to adjust their status—regardless of whether they worked illegally before or after they applied for status adjustment.
+If USCIS learns that a person worked without authorization, that person could be barred from being able to adjust their status, whether they worked illegally before or after they applied for status adjustment.
 This can prevent them from getting their green card.
-They may also face removal proceedings and be inadmissible for entry into the U.S. in the future, which means cancellation of their visa.
+They may also face removal proceedings and be inadmissible for entry into the country in the future, which means cancellation of their visa.